GiuseppeDiPalma/GiuseppeDiPalma/README.md

 ### Hi there 👋

-Hi, piacere GIUSEPPE.
+Hi, piacere Giuseppe.
 I am a **neapolitan** cloud engineer.
+With a degree in computer science and specializing in **cloud computing**.

 I have studied and work on everything related to the cloud.
 From the first approach to the first steps in cloud.

-- 🔭 I’m currently working on **university projects;**
-- 🌱 I’m currently learning **Cloud and parallel computing.**
+I have experience with small and large migrations for small and large clients.
+I have also built entire systems with cloud native methodology.

 ## 📬 Get in touch